axelbellec/boop/README.md

 ## 🤝 Contributing

-We welcome contributions to Boop!
+Contributions to Boop are welcome!
 Whether it's bug fixes, feature additions, or documentation improvements, feel free to open a pull request.

 ## 📄 License